Tyrrrz/Tyrrrz.me/data/blog/parsing-with-fparsec/index.md

 // 3. produce result: ("foo", "xyz")
 ```

 This will work as expected.
 Of course, you should use `attempt` sparingly to avoid unnecessary backtracking.
-Alternatively, it's also possible to selectively avoid changing parser state by using a variant of chaining combinators:
+Alternatively, it's also possible to selectively avoid changing the parser state by using the following variant of the chaining combinator:

 ```fsharp
 let fooBar = pstring "foo" .>>.? pstring "bar"